-It’s almost time to say goodbye to those outdoor movie screenings—not to mention summer’s big ‘n’ dumb blockbusters.
-The fall calls for cool, brainy, Academy Award-bound dramas.
-And October, more than any month, requires plentiful horror options for stay-at-home Halloween freaks.
-Fortunately, Netflix is happy to oblige.
-We’ve browsed every subcategory and found these 15 best horror movies on Netflix, sure to draw you closer to whomever is shivering next to you on the couch.
+As much as we love outdoor movie screenings—not to mention summer’s big ‘n’ dumb blockbusters—there’s nothing like a horror film to get the juices flowing.
+And there’s no need to wait to October to watch the best Halloween movies.
+Netflix offers plentiful options year-round for stay-at-home horror freaks.
+We’ve browsed every subcategory and found these 10 best horror movies on Netflix, sure to draw you closer to whomever is shivering next to you on the couch.

 Best horror movies on Netflix